 15. MODULE CONTENT

 Note that all subjects are offered on a semester basis full time only.
-Please refer to the study guides for the respective subjects for more detail
+Please refer to the study guides for the respective subjects for more detail group communication skills

 15.1.
 DIPLOMA IN NAUTICAL STUDIES COMMUNICATION SKILLS